Teresa-Mingshu/MIS-311/README.md

 ### Data Cleaning Summary
 After cleaning and preprocessing, the final dataset contained 250 rows and 8 columns ready for analysis.

+---

+## Descriptive Analysis

+### Baseline Data Profile
+The summary table below presents the descriptive statistics for the continuous numerical variables (`quantity` and `total_price`) to establish a foundational baseline for the dataset before deep-diving into categorical analysis.